Annabella Hilal: Biography

 The world of television offered to her several opportunities where she worked as an anchor and TV presenter on LBC for the programs Mission Fashion and Helwe w Murra.
 Annabella believes in the quote that says: “After each storm the sun will smile”, therefore she considers that her ultimate success in the world of TV and media was after being selected to join the MBC team and to present the live music talent show Arab Idol alongside Ahmed Fahmi.

 On November 14, 2009, Hilal married Nader Saab, a Lebanese plastic surgeon, in a Christian ceremony in Cyprus.
 She gave birth to their first child, a daughter named Mayeva, on August 21, 2010.

-Hilal is also very active on social media, where she has amassed over 8 million followers on her official Instagram account.
+Hilal is also very active on social media, where she has amassed 7.3 million followers on her official Instagram account.